BarbarianTarkus/FitGirl-Scrap-Web/README.md

 ### 2. Rustcrap(Web Scrapper)
+Needs a redis server running
+Crawls every page of the official website and saves to the redis DB

 ```bash
 cd rustcrap/
 cargo build
 cargo run
 ```
-* Put every game found in the official page in a redis Hash

-### 3. Webpage
+* By the moment it needs to be launched manually

+### Debugging Web App

 Frontend developed with SvelteKit
 * Gets all the data from DedisDB with the package ioredis